-There are some symptoms that might feel similar to either a viral infection (such as cold or flu) or tiredness, however if these disappear when you leave the house there’s a chance it could be carbon monoxide poisoning.
-Call a doctor if you experience:
+Despite being colourless and odourless, there are still ways you can identify a carbon monoxide leak within your home.
+Some symptoms might feel similar to tiredness or a viral infection like the cold or flu.
+If these disappear when you leave the house, there’s a chance it could be carbon monoxide poisoning.

 - Loss of consciousness